adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

+A polyfill, can be described as follows:

-A polyfill is, and I quote, "a piece code that provides the technology that you expect the browser to provide natively.
-Flattening the API landscape if you will".
+> "A polyfill, or polyfiller, is a piece of code (or plugin) that provides the technology that you, the developer, expect the browser to provide natively.
+Flattening the API landscape if you will."

 Whilst this *sounds* great it has its disadvantages which are best summarised by David Mark as follows:

-> Use wrappers.
+> "Use wrappers.
 Do *not* augment host objects.
 You don't own them and you certainly don't want to try to implement 100% of the standard functionality (just implement what you need).
-Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE).
+Besides host objects are allowed to throw exceptions just for *reading* their properties (and some do just that in IE)."

-So let's pick this apart in order to understand what David is rightly saying.
+So let's break down what David is correctly saying.

-## Do not agument host objects
+## Do not augment Host objects (and Native objects)

-* Talk about why not.
-Point to Kangax article
+It's been known for a *very* long time that messing with Host objects [[0](#ref0)] and to a slightly lesser extent Native objects [[1](#ref1)] is an ill-advised technique prone to error.
+Polyfills rely on this technique and so by their very nature they are error prone and problematic.

 ## Implementing entire functionality